 A unique place to visit in San Mateo Rio Hondo is Torre del Roure where you can purchase serrano ham shaved fresh from the cured leg, just like in Spain.
 In the village, find many artisan shops from fresh honey, panaderías, to local art.

-In San Mateo there are more places to sleep than San Sebastian Rio Hondo, but they aren’t on booking, yet.
+In San Mateo there are more places to sleep than in San Sebastian Rio Hondo, but they aren’t on booking.com, yet.
 Try contacting Cabañas Vicenta and Cabañas Juárez.

 San Jose del Pacifico is a special place to visit in Oaxaca Mexico

-Have you been to San Jose del Pacifico Oaxaca?
 Was this San Jose del Pacifico Oaxaca travel guide useful?
 Did you visit the nearby villages of the Sierra Sur Oaxaca?
-Have you experienced the Oaxaca Magic Mushrooms or sit in a sacred temazcal ceremony?
+Have you experienced Oaxaca Magic Mushrooms or sat in a sacred temazcal ceremony?
 Let me know in the comments below!

 Disclaimer: There’s a chance this post contains affiliate links, and I receive a small (but grateful) portion of the sale.
 There’s no extra cost to you, and I only promote things that I use and love.